Kamila Thompson: Early life and family

-Thompson is the youngest child of Richard and Linda Thompson.
+Thompson is the youngest child of British folk-rock musicians Richard and Linda Thompson.
 Her older brother is Teddy Thompson.

 Career

 Thompson was backing and harmony vocalist on Linda Thompson's 2002 album Fashionably Late and Linda's 2007 album Versatile Heart, which also features a track written by Kamila called "Nice Cars".

 She was an opener on the tour of Sean Lennon.
 She has also toured with Will Oldham (Bonny Prince Billy) in Australia and New Zealand and performed in Hal Willner's "Came So Far for Beauty" tribute to Leonard Cohen in Dublin in 2006 as well as the Wainwright Family's Christmas show at Carnegie Hall.

-On 24 October 2011, Kami released her debut full-length album Love Lies, on Warner Music UK.
+On 24 October 2011, Thompson released her debut full-length album Love Lies, on Warner Music UK.

 Thompson is featured on Sam Sallon's 2013 album One for the Road singing a duet on the song "It's Not Hard to Lose Your Way".

-In 2014, Kami's band The Rails, featuring her husband James Walbourne, released their debut album Fair Warning.
+In 2014, Thompson's band The Rails, featuring her husband James Walbourne, released their debut album Fair Warning.
 Later that year, The Rails appear on the album Family (2014) by Thompson (the band being named for all the Thompsons that appear), having written two songs for the project.

-Kami features on the track "Your Baby", from Jinnwoo's debut album Strangers Bring Me No Light, released on 2 September 2016.
+Thompson features on the track "Your Baby", from Jinnwoo's debut album Strangers Bring Me No Light, released on 2 September 2016.